Disorientation is an altered mental state. A person who’s disoriented may not know their location and identity, or the time and date.

 Disorientation can be a symptom of different medical conditions.
 It’s important to look for other symptoms that accompany disorientation.

 Two common causes of disorientation are delirium and dementia.

-Delirium is caused by sudden abnormal brain functioning that lasts for only a short period of time.
+Delirium is caused by sudden abnormal brain functioning.
+It lasts for only a short period.
 It can be triggered by medications, infections, and trauma.

-Something as simple as a change in surroundings can also be a trigger for delirium.
-For example, certain adults may experience hospital delirium after surgery or after being in intensive care.
+Something as simple as a change in surroundings can also trigger delirium.
+For example, some adults may experience hospital delirium after surgery, or after being in intensive care.

 The three types of delirium are: